National CSA Directory

 The six steps below will guide you on how to make a vermicompost bin:

 1. Get a bin.
 You can do this by reusing an old fish tank or an old dresser.
 The ideal size is 16″ x 24″ x 8″.
 Make sure its clean of any residue.
 For a wooden bin, line the bottom with plastic material to prevent seepage of liquids.

 2. Prepare the bedding using moist newspaper as opposed to soil.
 The newspaper strips provide more food, water and air for the decomposing red worms.

 3. Weigh the worms to know how many they are before adding them to the compost pit.
 Knowing their volume is important for record keeping and knowing how much food will be needed to feed them.

 4. Put food scraps beneath the bedding.
-Cut them into small pieces and measure the amount of food so that it is proportional to the amount of worms.
+Cut them into small pieces and measure the amount of food so that it is proportional to the number of worms.